 top of page

-The Scaredy Cat: Funny Cat Poem for Kids about being different
+The Scaredy Cat: Spooky Cat Poem for Kids about Being Different

 A cartoon cat by Colin West scurries away in fear from a feather.